-The five techniques outlined below give you simple ways to improve your customer experience online.
-But there’s another method that has an even more dramatic effect.
+The five strategies outlined below give you simple ways to improve your customer experience online.
+But there’s another technique that has an even more dramatic effect.
 At the end of this article is a dynamite strategy that will help you to transform your online customer experience forever…

 5 Ways To Improve Your Customer Experience Online